ring-lang/ring/marketing/pwct/README.md

 # Introduction

-In this folder we talk about the progress in PWCT 2.0 development.
+In this document we talk about the progress in PWCT 2.0 development.

+The document contains some news (Not a complete description for the product)

 PWCT is a General-Purpose Visual Programming Language (http://pwct.org)